greenhand520/nautilus-file-menu/README.md

 # Nautilus File Menu

-A feature-rich right-click context menu extension for Nautilus (GNOME Files).
+A project that integrates my commonly used Nautilus (GNOME Files) right-click menu.
+Some functions refer to the original design and some modifications are made to meet my usage needs and habits.

-**Note⚠️: Only tested on Gnome 50** In theory, all Gnome desktops using GTK4 support.
+**Note⚠️: Only tested on CachyOS with nautilus 50.2.** In theory, all nautilus using GTK4 support.

 ## Features